asash/shallow-cross-encoders/README.md

 |------------------|----------------------------------------------------------------------------------------|
 | -t               | Parameter t for the gBCE loss; we recommend to set it to 0.75                          |
 | --negs           | Number of negatives per positive; defaults to 16                                       |

+To compare with the baselines run python3 `evaluate_tinybert.py`.
+When evaluating, make sure that you've replaced the model checkpoints specified in the evaluation code.